RonRademaker/fig-standards/accepted/PSR-1-basic-coding-standard.md

 Class names MUST be declared in `StudlyCaps`.

-Code written for PHP 5.3 and after MUST use formal namespaces.
+Code written for PHP 5.3 and after MAY use formal namespaces.

+Code written in packages started after September 2015 MUST use formal namespaces.

 For example: